shader-slang/spec/proposals/024-any-dyn-types.md

 1. It must not define any generic methods.
 1. It must not define any mutating methods.
 1. It cannot contain any methods that has a `some IFoo` return type, or has any `some IFoo` parameters.
+1. A `dyn` interface cannot inherit from `IDifferentiable`, and cannot contain any function requirements that are marked as `[Differentiable]`.

 Any type that conforms to one or more `dyn` interface is subject to these restrictions: